czezula/MMCC/README.md

 * **Round7-Region1.json**: The Champion!

 # Algorithm
-The code contains two algorithms, with the ability to expand to more:
+The code contains the following algorithms, with the ability to expand to more:
-1.
-2.
+1. Determines the winner by simply looking at tournament Seed (e.g. - 1 seed beats a 16 seed)
+2. One point awarded to the team with the better rank in each stat.
+Team with most points wins.
+3. One point awarded to the team with the better stat (including Rank).
+Extra point for a 1 or 2 seed.
+Team with most points wins.
+4. One point awarded to the team with the better stat (NOT including Rank).
+Extra point for a 1 or 2 seed.
+Team with most points wins.